 - Note: Official Carleton University transcripts are not required as the university will confirm the completion of your degree(s)/course(s) from Carleton.

-- Official transcript(s) must be mailed directly to Carleton from your home institution in a sealed university envelope from the office issuing the transcript(s).
+- Physical copies of official transcript(s) (if required) must be mailed directly to Carleton from your home institution in a sealed university envelope from the office issuing the transcript(s).
 Official transcript(s) must indicate that your degree has been conferred.
 The mailing address is:

 512 Tory Building, Carleton University,

 1125 Colonel By Drive, Ottawa, Ontario, Canada

 - If possible, please ask the institution to ensure that your name and Carleton User ID is noted on the outside of the envelope.

 - NOTE: In the event that a domestic applicant has completed education at an international institution, and the international education is being used as the basis for admission, a Course-by-Course evaluation (WES ICAP) from World Education Services (WES Canada).will be required to verify official transcripts.
 See details below under International Applicants.